DO NOT USE DXT5 ON MODELS! (and other texture compression tips)

 The second most commonly used format.
 Uses the DXT texture compression algorithm, where 4x4 pixel blocks have limited number of colors and 8 bit transparency value.

-When to use: Textures with transparency, normal maps*
+When to use: Textures with transparency, textures/normal maps with an alpha/selfillum mask*

-When not to use: Textures with no transparency, fine gradients
+When not to use: Textures with no transparency, fine gradients, normal maps with no alpha/selfillum mask*

 Misconception: Using DXT5 on textures with no transparency does not increase the quality whatsoever and only wastes file size.